 - 3 EPSRC Programme grants (2 as lead institution) and 3 EPSRC Platform grants, one of which renewed in 2013.
-As a result QM is a one of the 11 EPSRC strategic relationship universities. - A £6m RCUK Doctoral Training Centre (DTC) in Media & Arts Technology (MAT), recruiting on

-- Participation in the 2012 GCHQ/EPSRC funded (£3.8m) Research Institute in the Science of Cyber Security (one of three universities in both Institutes). - A research cluster "London's Digital Economy" within Creativeworks London (£4M), a newly awarded AHRC Knowledge Exchange Hub for the Creative Economy - ImpactQM: a £2.9m Knowledge Transfer Account, held and managed on behalf of the College
+As a result QM is a one of the 11 EPSRC strategic relationship universities. - A £6m RCUK Doctoral Training Centre (DTC) in Media & Arts Technology (MAT), recruiting on average 12 students per year for 5 years. - Participation in the 2012 GCHQ/EPSRC funded (£3.8m) Research Institute in the Science of Cyber Security (one of three universities in both Institutes). - A research cluster "London's Digital Economy" within Creativeworks London (£4M), a newly awarded AHRC Knowledge Exchange Hub for the Creative Economy - ImpactQM: a £2.9m Knowledge Transfer Account, held and managed on behalf of the College